enisdenjo/graphql-yoga-nestjs/README.md

   <h6>Fully-featured GraphQL server as a plugin for the progressive Node.js framework.</h6>

 <p>
-Check out the <a href="https://the-guild.dev/graphql/yoga-server/docs/integrations/integration-with-nestjs">integration with NestJS documentation</a>!
+Check out <a href="https://the-guild.dev/graphql/yoga-server/docs/integrations/integration-with-nestjs">Yoga's documentation about NestJS integration</a>!
 </p>

   <br />